iAbhinav/DominateTwitter/community/wa/umunb01k.md

 ## About
 Are you a developer looking to grow your influence on Twitter?
-We are a passionate group of developers who believe in sharing knowledge and using Twitter to make a name for ourselves in the tech community.
+We are a passionate cohort of developers who believe in sharing knowledge and using Twitter to make a name for ourselves in the tech community.

 We are big on karma and helping others grow 🚀